rustymorr/docs/src/content/reference/firmware.md

 }
 ```

-- When the device starts up, it automatically tries to connect to Wi-Fi and the Particle Cloud.
+- When the device starts up, it automatically tries to connect to the cellular network and the Particle Cloud.
 - Once a connection with the Particle Cloud has been established, the user code starts running.
 - Messages to and from the Cloud are handled in between runs of the user loop; the user loop automatically alternates with [`Particle.process()`](#particle-process-).
 - `Particle.process()` is also called during any delay() of at least 1 second.